Learning Management System Reviews

 How to Find the Best Learning Management System Reviews

-SoftwareAdvice.com: At this site you can read summaries of 82 different systems, some of which include some number of customer reviews.
-You can sort the listing by how many reviews the system has received, its average rating, price, or alphabetically.
-The site takes the user ratings and converts them into an overall rating system based on five stars.
+- SoftwareAdvice.com: On this site, you can read summaries of 82 different systems, some of which include a number of customer reviews.
+You can rank systems by the number of reviews each has received, its average rating, price, or alphabetically.
+The site translates user ratings into an overall ranking based on five stars.

 - Capterra.com: While it’s not possible to sort its listing of 437 systems by either how many reviews they’re received or the average user rating, it does make other aspects pretty simple.
 This is a 5-star system, and you can choose to filter results in several ways, including by features.
 You can also check out the most popular reviews on the site.
 However, remember that popularity doesn’t necessarily equate to utility or value – you need to actually put an LMS through its paces to see if it works for your needs.